 In the most recent information published by the ONS, UK government statistics showed that there were 5.5 million businesses in the UK.
-99.9% of those businesses were SME’s, which are defined as businesses who have fewer than 250 employees.
+99.9% of those businesses were SME's, which are defined as businesses that have fewer than 250 employees.

 At a more granular level, Micro businesses which are those who have between 0-9 staff, account for 96% of the total.
 These businesses are the backbone of the UK economy and, perhaps like you, serve the customer in your town or city.

 Many are struggling to market their business effectively in the 21st century, this Local SEO guide 2017 has been compiled to help level the playing field.97% of shoppers research online before making a purchase...
 Click To Tweet

 It's basic common sense that for our businesses to prosper, we all need to get new customers.
 After all, no customers means no business.
 But another uncomfortable truth is that customer acquisition is perhaps the hardest things to do at any level of business and it is becoming even more difficult.